About the cattle code of practice

 - Find out more about animal welfare codes of practice.

-- Learn about the animals at saleyards code and feral livestock code.
+- Learn about the code of practice for livestock at depots and saleyards and feral livestock code.